planetceres/isvcdownloader/readme.md

     python3 isvcDownloader/isvcDownloader.py '<username>' '<password>' '<url containing video>'

 Ensure that the '' around the password argument are present especially if your password has special characters

+## For Multiple videos

+Choose directory to download videos to by modifying the `SAVE_DIR` variable in `isvcBulkDownloader.py`.
+Then, from command prompt

+    python3 isvcDownloader/isvcBulkDownloader.py '<username>' '<password>' '<base url containing video without video id string at end>' '<start video id>' '<end video id>'

 ## Limitations